zpgallegos/zavant/docs/architecture/decisions/0016-reconcile-current-revisions-into-iceberg.md

 ## Consequences

 Projection correctness does not depend on how a game arrived or whether a prior workflow completed.
-A contract-version change naturally selects every current game for reprojection.
-Historical raw revisions remain durable but are not projected unless they are selected by a current pointer.
+Historical raw revisions are projected and remain queryable after the current pointer advances.

+Each physical analytical-table generation supports exactly one projection contract.
+A new contract release requires rebuilding all analytical tables; the job rejects existing `games` rows written by another contract version.

-Every job performs a full listing and read of current pointers.
-This is simple, observable, and inexpensive at MLB scale, but acquisition manifests may later serve as a fast-path candidate list if necessary.
+Every job performs a full listing of immutable revisions and current pointers.
+This is simple and observable at MLB scale; acquisition manifests may later serve as a fast-path candidate list if necessary.
 A periodic full reconciliation must remain the correctness backstop.

-The registry is the publication gate rather than evidence of a cross-table transaction.
+The terminal `games` merge is the publication gate rather than evidence of a cross-table transaction.
 Downstream current models must join through `current_game_revisions` and should run only after a successful Glue invocation.

 ## Alternatives considered